Nuitka/Nuitka/README.rst

 Command Line
 ------------

+The recommended way of executing Nuitka is ``<the_right_python> -m nuitka`` to be absolutely certain which Python interpreter you are using, so it is easier to match with what Nuitka has.

-No environment variable changes are needed, most noteworthy, you do not have to mess with ``PYTHONPATH`` at all for Nuitka.
+The next best way of executing Nuitka bare that is from a source checkout or archive, with no environment variable changes, most noteworthy, you do not have to mess with ``PYTHONPATH`` at all for Nuitka.
 You just execute the ``nuitka`` and ``nuitka-run`` scripts directly without any changes to the environment.
 You may want to add the ``bin`` directory to your ``PATH`` for your convenience, but that step is optional.

+Moreover, if you want to execute with the right interpreter in that case, be sure to execute ``<the_right_python> bin/nuitka`` and be good.

+  .. admonition:: Pick the right Interpreter

+     If you encounter a ``SyntaxError`` you absolutely most certainly have picked the wrong interpreter for the program you are compiling.

 Nuitka has a ``--help`` option to output what it can do: